Man AHL

 Conclusion

-My role involved the complete quantitative and technical development of AHL Target Risk, translating complex risk management and systematic investing strategies into production-quality code and robust investment solutions.
-The strategy remains a cornerstone product at Man AHL, recognized for superior risk-adjusted returns and resilience during market stress periods.
+The Man AHL role covered the full quantitative and technical development of AHL Target Risk, translating risk-management and systematic-investing strategies into production-quality code.
+The strategy remains a cornerstone product at Man AHL, recognised for strong risk-adjusted returns and resilience during market stress.